willgibs/chatpad-ai/README.md

 ## Give Feedback

-If you have any feature requests or bug reports, go to [feedback.chatpad.ai](https://feedback.chatpad.ai).
+If you have any feedback, feature requests or bug reports, message [feedback@chatpad.dev](mailto:feedback@chatpad.dev).

 ## Contribute